Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 let admin_fee = value - deposit_value;
 ```

-Now we need to check if the dynamic field for the UserBalance already exists, if it does we can update the balance by joinin the newly deposits coins to the bank.
-IF not we need to go ahead and add the UserBalance to a dyamic field as well.
+Now we need to check if the dynamic field for the UserBalance already exists, if it does we can update the balance by joining the newly deposits coins to the bank.
+If not, we need to go ahead and add a new UserBalance dynamic field.

 ```rust
 if (df::exists_(&self.id, UserBalance { user: sender })) {